sayeedhussain/classical-vs-mockist-testing/classical-vs-mockist-testing.core/PracticeProblem/README.md

 - Reject if any rule fails.

-- Approve if all checks pass.
+- Approve if all checks pass

 ## APIs